GoReport/goreport-technical-assessment/README.md

 1. Create an **`index.html`** file and then view the source from the webpage and copy this into this **`.html`** file and save this to the working directory with the rest of the assessment files.
 2. Create a `pull request` on `GitHub`.

-_If you requested a `zip` file then to submit this assessment please take the following steps:_
+_If you downloaded the `zip` file then to submit this assessment please take the following steps:_

 1. Create an **`index.html`** file and then view the source from the webpage and copy this into this **`.html`** file.